6 - 7 July

-We hope you enjoy the Trail as much as we all have enjoyed making art – brochures are available in local shops and cafes.
-Thanks to all the artists, hosts and volunteers without whose hard work the Artists Trail would not be possible.
+We hope you enjoyed the Trail as much as we enjoyed making art.
+We would like to give a special thank you to all the artists, hosts and volunteers without whose hard work the Artists Trail would not be possible.
 Special thanks go to our sponsors Dan and Richard Crowley of Propertyworld.

 Visit some of the most talented visual artists in south London